Rutherford P. Hayes

-Rutherford Platt Hayes (June 24, 1858 – July 31, 1927) was an American librarian.
-Hayes was the third son of Rutherford B. Hayes, president of the United States from 1877 to 1881.
-He attended Michigan State University and Cornell University, where he was a member of Delta Kappa Epsilon, graduating in 1880.
+Rutherford Platt Hayes (June 24, 1858 – July 31, 1927) was an American agriculturist and librarian.
+He was the third son of President Rutherford B. Hayes and First Lady Lucy Webb Hayes.

+Biography

+Hayes attended Michigan State University and Cornell University, where he was a member of Delta Kappa Epsilon, graduating in 1880.
 He also attended the Boston Institute of Technology.

-Hayes returned to his family's home in Fremont, Ohio in 1882 and went to work for the Fremont Savings Bank.
-Soon after he returned to Fremont, Hayes became a Trustee of the Birchard Library which was founded by his granduncle, Sardis Birchard.
+Hayes returned to his family's home in Fremont, Ohio, in 1882 and went to work for the Fremont Savings Bank.
+Soon after he returned to Fremont, Hayes became a Trustee of the Birchard Library, which was founded by his grand-uncle, Sardis Birchard.
 He introduced several progressive ideas to its management, including the introduction of a children's area and sending boxes of books to neighboring towns (similar to today's bookmobiles).
 He published the library's catalog as installments in a local paper.
 He was one of the founders of the Ohio Library Association in 1895 and advocated for a bill in the legislature to appoint a state library commission.
 Hayes was appointed to the Ohio Library Commission in 1896.